kevinle623/Statify/README.md

 <h2 id="features">Features</h2>

 <p align="center">
   🎶 <b>Real-time Song Display:</b> Statify shows you the song you're currently playing on Spotify.
-Whether it's your guilty pleasure or the latest hit, we've got you covered.
+You can even check out your recently played, for when you hear an amazing song and forget to save it!
 </p>

 <p align="center">